EcrituresNumeriques/stylo/docs/en_EN/index.md

 A helpdesk is open every Thursday from 11am to 12pm (Montreal time) to respond to questions, improve the use of Stylo, share user experience or any concern or comment : <a class="btn btn-info" href="https://meet.jit.si/stylo" role="button">Reach the helpdesk by videoconference</a>

+❗The Stylo videoconference helpdesk is suspended from August 1<sup>st</sup> until september 7<sup>th</sup> for summer vacations ☀️ See you in september❗

 ---

 Welcome to Stylo resource information.
 Stylo is a text editor that simplifies writing and editing scientific articles in the Human and Social Sciences.